fuchst/calibre-web/readme.md

 Optionally, to enable on-the-fly conversion from EPUB to MOBI when using the send-to-kindle feature:

 [Download](http://www.amazon.com/gp/feature.html?docId=1000765211) Amazon's KindleGen tool for your platform and place the binary named as `kindlegen` in the `vendor` folder.
+The Linux version of kindlegen works under FreeBSD by loading the linux kernel module with `kldload linux`.

 ## Using Google Drive integration